fathym-it/docs/docs/getting-started/overview.md

 ## Next Steps

+There are a number of ways to leverage your LCU Runtime once complete, and for this guide we'll focus on leveraging the Fathym LCU CLI to create and deliver your first micro-frontends (one standalone app and one IDE blade).
+If this isn't what your looking to accomplish, once your IDE is ready, you'll be greeted with a number of developer journeys to get you started.

 What do you do while a) your framework boots and b) after your framework boots

-Are you an expert cloud architect?
-See how our tools can support you in establishing your own [best practices and automation](developers/infrastructure)

 ### Install CLI

 ### Setup GitHub User

 ### Setup NPM User & Organization

+### Create your first Micro-Frontends

+### Deploying to Fathym Runtime

+### Where to go from here?